How priors of initial hyperparameters affect Gaussian process regression models: Introduction

 However, GPR as a kernel-based nonparametric method, relies on appropriate selection of kernel \cite{wilson2013gaussian} and the hyperparameters involved.
 Kernels contain our presumptions about the function we wish to learn and define the closeness and similarity between data points \cite{cite:Rbook}.
 As a result, the choice of kernel has a profound impact on the performance of a GPR model, just as activation function, learning rate can affect the result of a neural network \cite{wilson2013gaussian}.

-Once a kernel is selected, the unknown hyperparameters involved in the kernel need to be estimated from the training data.
+Once a kernel is selected for a kernel-based method, the unknown hyperparameters involved in the kernel need to be estimated from the training data.
 Although Monte Carlo methods can perform GPR without the need of estimating hyperparameters \cite{cite:WCKI,cite:monte,cite:BBS,mackay1998introduction}, the common approach is to estimate the hyperparameters by means of maximum marginal likelihood \cite{cite:MacKay} due to the high computational cost of Monte Carlo methods.
 Unfortunately marginal likelihood functions are not usually convex with respect to the hyperparameters, which means local optima may exist \cite{cite:autokernel} and the optimized hyperparameters, which depend on the initial values, may not be the global optima \cite{cite:WCKI,cite:BBS,mackay1998introduction,wilson2014covariance}.
 A common approach to tackle this issue is to use multiple starting points randomly selected from a specific prior distribution and after convergence choose the optimised values with the largest marginal likelihood as the estimates.
-Therefore, the choice of prior distribution may play a vital rule in the performance of GPR model.
-However, there exists little research in the literature to study the impact of the prior distributions on the hyperparameter estimation and the performance of GPR.
-Most researchers using GPR tend to choose a simple prior distribution based on their expert opinions and experiences, such as the Uniform distribution in the range of (0,1) \cite{cite:WCKI,cite:BBS,wilson2014covariance}.
+Most practitioners using GPR as a modelling tool tend to choose a simple prior distribution based on their expert opinions and experiences, such as the Uniform distribution in the range of (0, 1) \cite{cite:WCKI,cite:BBS,wilson2014covariance}.
+However, it is of importance and of interest to investigate whether the predictability of GPR models would be jeopardised if the prior distribution were not properly chosen and how the choice of prior distribution may affect the performance of GPR models \cite{cite:autokernel,wilson2014covariance}.
+If the performance of GPR is sensitive to the choice of prior distribution, the prior needs to be chosen carefully when using GPR models; otherwise, a simple prior may be sufficient.
+The study of this kind could provide useful guidances to researchers and practitioners using GP as a modelling tool.